-According to Wisconsin law, a felony is a crime whose punishment could potentially result in a jail term of one year or longer.
-Crimes that fall within this category are assigned sentences within the Wisconsin State Prison System rather than in a county jail.
+According to Wisconsin law, a felony is a crime whose punishment could result in a jail term of one year or longer.
+Crimes within this category are assigned sentences within the Wisconsin State Prison System rather than in a county jail.

 Within the broad category of felonies, crimes are further divided into a series of nine classes delineated by alphabetical titles, A through I.